Shmew/Fable.Jester/installation/jest.md

 # Fable.Jester

-To install `Fable.Jester` into your project, you need to install the nuget package into your F# project:
+To install `Fable.Jester` to add the nuget package into your F# project:

 ```bash
 # nuget